Zachary Quinto: Career

-In 2013, Quinto played the role of Tom Wingfield in the American Repertory Theatre's production of The Glass Menagerie by Tennessee Williams.
-He was also in the Broadway reprisal of the production, in 2014.
-In February 2016, Zachary appeared in the New York premiere of MCC Theater's Smokefall.

 In 2010, Quinto's company Before the Door Pictures produced Margin Call, an independent film about the 2008 financial crisis.
-Quinto played the role of Peter Sullivan in the film, in a cast that included Jeremy Irons, Kevin Spacey, Paul Bettany, Stanley Tucci, Penn Badgley and Demi Moore.
-Margin Call premiered in January 2011 at the Sundance Film Festival.
-Margin Call received an Oscar nomination for Best Original Screenplay, by J. C. Chandor.
-Quinto was an executive producer for Chandor's next film All Is Lost (2013) with Robert Redford as the sole actor.
+Quinto played the role of Peter Sullivan in the film, in a cast that included Jeremy Irons, Kevin Spacey, Paul Bettany, Stanley Tucci, Penn Badgley, and Demi Moore.
+Margin Call premiered in January 2011 at the 2011 Sundance Film Festival.
+The film received an Oscar nomination for Best Original Screenplay by J. C. Chandor.
+Quinto was also an executive producer for Chandor's next film All Is Lost (2013) with Robert Redford as the sole actor.

 In October 2011, Quinto began a recurring role on the FX series American Horror Story as Chad, former owner of the house.
 Quinto returned for the second season in one of the lead roles, as Dr. Oliver Thredson.
+In 2013, Quinto played the role of Tom Wingfield in the American Repertory Theater's production of The Glass Menagerie by Tennessee Williams.
+He was also in the Broadway reprisal of the production, in 2014.
 In 2014, Quinto and his Before the Door partners produced a Chris Moore project, The Chair, a documentary series on Starz that shows the process of two directors bringing their first feature to the screen.
 In 2015, Quinto was a guest on the acclaimed TV series Girls and Hannibal.
+In February 2016, he appeared in the New York premiere of MCC Theater's Smokefall.

-Movie-wise, Quinto reprised his role of Spock in Star Trek Into Darkness in 2013 and in Star Trek Beyond, released in 2016.
-In addition, he played John Smith in Hitman: Agent 47 in 2015.
-At the other end of the spectrum from the action-oriented Agent 47, Quinto appeared opposite James Franco in the drama I Am Michael (2015), a film that premiered at the Sundance Film Festival.
+Movie-wise, Quinto reprised his role of Spock in Star Trek Into Darkness and Star Trek Beyond, released in 2013 and 2016.
+In addition, he played John Smith in Hitman: Agent 47 (2015).
+At the other end of the spectrum from the action-oriented Agent 47, Quinto appeared opposite James Franco in the drama I Am Michael (2015), a film that premiered at the 2015 Sundance Film Festival.
 In 2016, he portrayed journalist Glenn Greenwald in the Edward Snowden biopic Snowden, narrated, as space scientist Pascal Lee, in the documentary film Passage to Mars, and appeared as himself in the documentary film For the Love of Spock.
-In 2018, he starred in the Broadway play The Boys in the Band.

 In 2016, science fiction author John Scalzi released a novella, The Dispatcher, created specifically for Audible; Quinto narrated the story, as well as the second book in the series, Murder by Other Means.
 He also starred with Michelle Buteau in the Audible scripted podcast, Sorry Charlie Miller.

+In 2018, Quinto starred in the Broadway play The Boys in the Band.
 In 2022, Quinto made his debut on the West End stage in London as Gore Vidal in James Graham's new play Best of Enemies.
 The play revolves around the adversarial televised debates between the gay, liberal writer Vidal and the conservative polemicist William F. Buckley Jr. (played by British actor David Harewood) during the 1968 US Democratic and Republican National Conventions.
 The production, directed by Jeremy Herrin first at the Young Vic then at the Noël Coward Theatre, was a commercial and critical hit.

 Quinto has modeled for magazines including GQ and August.